Deploying

 Verifying a pre-existing contract

-It is recommended to use the --verify flag with forge create to automatically verify the contract on explorer after a deployment.
-Note that for Etherscan ETHERSCAN_API_KEY must be set.
+It is recommended to use the --verify flag with forge create to automatically verify the contract on explorer after a deployment using --verifier zksync to target ZKsync Block Explorer instance.

 If you are verifying an already deployed contract, read on.

-You can verify a contract on Etherscan, Sourcify, oklink or Blockscout with the forge verify-contract command.
+You can verify a contract on ZKsync Block Explorer, Etherscan, Sourcify, oklink or Blockscout with the forge verify-contract command.

 You must provide: